-Binge-eating disorder is a very serious eating disorder where someone frequently consumes large amounts of food and feels powerless to stop eating.
+Binge-eating disorder is a very serious eating disorder where one frequently consumes large amounts of food and feels powerless to stop eating.

-Almost all of us will overeat on occasions, but for some people this is much more serious.
-For these people the excessive overeating and bingeing becomes a regular occurrence and they feel unable to control their bine-eating.
-This is when it can become a problem.
+Almost all of us will overeat on occasion.
+But for some of us, this is much more serious.
+For some, the excessive overeating and bingeing becomes a regular occurrence.
+If this is you, you may feel unable to control your bine-eating.
+This is when becomes a problem.

-Most people who suffer with binge-eating disorder are overweight or obese.
-But you may have a normal weight, so this isn’t always a sign of binge-eating disorder.
+Many people who suffer with binge-eating disorder are overweight or obese.
+But you can have a normal weight, and a binge eating disorder is not necessarily characterized by being too heavy.